skcript/get-set-rails/README.md

 A simple bash script to take setup you machine to run Ruby on Rails the right way.

-### Note: This project is not production ready yet.

 ## Supported Platforms

 - Ubuntu
 - Mac OS X (Coming soon)